gp22/frontera-digital/src/markdown/pages/privacyPolicy.md

 ## Questions

-If you have any questions about this Privacy Policy, please contact us at hello@paulgarcia.co.
+If you have any questions about this Privacy Policy, please contact us at hello@thefrontera.agency.